-This planning guidance is one of a series that supports policies in the Proposed Plan and it is a material planning consideration in determining planning applications.
-This guidance should be read in conjunction with the Proposed Plan.
-It should be noted that contributions towards affordable housing is set out in the Supplementary Guidance on Housing Development.
+This Supplementary Guidance is one of a series that supports policies in the Local Development Plan.
+It has the same statutory weight and status as the Local Development Plan in the determination of planning applications. and should be read in conjunction with the Plan.
+(It should be noted that contributions towards affordable housing are set out in the Supplementary Guidance on Housing Development).